Magnitus-/DockerFiles/react-build/README.md

 ##Purpose

-Images to build single-file react bundles with commonjs sub-modules as well as (optional) es-2015, jsx and file watch support.
+Images to build single-file react bundles with commonjs modules as well as (optional) es-2015, jsx, minification and file watch support.

 Makes use of browserify and babel.